 The technicians drilled the 5/8” holes through the slab as a means of delivering the two part polymer to the underside of the slab.
 Because the material is self-propelled, the polymer expands to gain resistance from soils while aggressively filling voids.
 Once the voids have been effectively filled and the base soils compressed, the slab begins to lift.

 EagleLIFT was able to lift 13 back to within 1/8” of their original elevation in approximately 4 shifts.
 The structural resins reach 90% of their compressive strength within 15 minutes allowing for immediate use of the slab after treatment.
-The reason for the accuracy is that the URETEK method does NOT depend on the pumping pressure, as some of the conventional methods do, but rather on the expansion rate of the resin.
-All parties were very pleased with the work done, the short length of time it took to successfully complete the project and the cost savings that resulted from using the URETEK Method.
+The reason for the accuracy is that the method does NOT depend on the pumping pressure, as some of the conventional methods do, but rather on the expansion rate of the resin.
+All parties were very pleased with the work done, the short length of time it took to successfully complete the project and the cost savings that resulted.